chipzoller/hugo-clarity/README.md

 A theme for Hugo based on VMware Clarity

-## Files for "neonmirrors" blog based on Hugo and Silhouette theme.

 ## Modify Menu

 To add, remove or reorganize top menu links, [edit this yaml file](./data/menu.yaml)